 What will you serve alongside this tasty fish dish?
 Tell us in the comments below, and be sure to rate the recipe after you try it!

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on July 7, 2013.
-Last updated: August 5, 2020 at 18:45 pm.
+Last updated August 4, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.